learnables/learn2learn/README.md

 To cite the `learn2learn` repository in your academic publications, please use the following reference.

-> Arnold, Sébastien M. R., Praateek Mahajan, Debajyoti Datta, Ian Bunner, and Konstantinos Saitas Zarkias.
+> Arnold, Sebastien M. R., Praateek Mahajan, Debajyoti Datta, Ian Bunner, and Konstantinos Saitas Zarkias.
 2020. “learn2learn: A Library for Meta-Learning Research.” arXiv [cs.LG]. http://arxiv.org/abs/2008.12284.

 You can also use the following Bibtex entry.